 Is there going to be homework?

 While there will not be assigned studio homework, it is likely that students will wish to spend time working on expanding and refining their ideas.
-This is why there is the option for participants to choose studio time as an alternate to evening activities.
-Participants will be asked each day which option they will participate in that evening.
+Students will be able to work on their projects during our open studio time on Thursday evening.

 Who will be supervising the participants during the camp?